InbaKrish/Learnings_zettlekasten/Caching.md

 ## Eager Population

--> Application writes the data to both the database and the cache at the same time.
+-> One way is the application writes the data to both the database and the cache at the same time.
-**Example** - live cricket score/commentry
+**Example** - live cricket score/commentary

+-> Other way, in this we proactively push the data to the cache based on the pre-calculcated/expected traffic for the resource.
+**Example** - youtube trending videos, when a high followers ce